DataAnalyticsEngineering/EQ2PC/README.md

 * [Demo 3: Computation of bounds for conductivity and elasticity](demo3_bounds.ipynb)

-Finally, limitations of the work of
+Finally, formal limitations of the work of

 * Niezgoda, S.R., Fullwood, D.T., and Kalidindi, S.R.
 (2008): Delineation of the space of 2-point correlations in a composite material system.
 Acta Materialia 56, 5285 - 5292